Sip - Restaurant near First Night fireworks on Boston Common - located on Washington Street in the Theatre District

 Abby Lane also offers veggie burgers in place of their regular burgers, plus there is pizza.
 You could also probably ask them to put together a vegetarian plate for you, pulling from the sides paired with their meat and seafood dishes.
 In fact, I may do this myself the next time I go there.

 To get to your other questions - as far as I am aware, there are no First Night events in Chinatown or the Theatre District.
-Most of the indoor events are in the Hynes Auditorium near Copley.
-However, two of the main ice sculptures are in Boston Common near Frog Pond, as well as a number in Faneuil Marketplace and along the Waterfront - you can find more info about them on our First Night Events page.
+Most events in and near Copley Square.
+However, you will find at least one ice sculpture in Boston Common, probably near Frog Pond - you can find more info about them on our First Night Events page.

-As always, First Night should be wonderful - and the weather sounds like it will be good this year.
+As always, First Night should be wonderful.
+Dress warmly because the weather sounds like it will be frigid this year!

 Have a wonderful time!!!